Time your Exits with Average True Range (ATR) Trailing Stops

 2. Multiply ATR by your selected multiple — in our case 3 x ATR

-3. In an up-trend, subtract 3 x ATR from Closing Price and plot the result as the stop for the following day
+3. In an up-trend, subtract 3 x ATR from the Closing Price and plot the result as the stop for the following day

-5. Otherwise, continue subtracting 3 x ATR for each subsequent day until price reverses below the ATR stop
+5. Otherwise, continue subtracting 3 x ATR for each subsequent day until the price reverses below the ATR stop

 The HighLow option is a little different: 3xATR is subtracted from the daily High during an up-trend and added to the daily Low during a down-trend.